Updated: February 1, 2026

 Consulting Business Insurance Cost of Professional Liability Coverage by State

-Your professional liability cost varies by state.
-Nationwide, this coverage averages $107 monthly.
-North Dakota offers the most affordable rates at $91 monthly, while New York has the highest costs at $125 monthly.
+Professional liability insurance averages $107 monthly for consulting businesses.
+North Dakota has the lowest rates at $91 monthly.
+New York has the highest at $125.

-We based these professional liability rates on consulting businesses with two employees across different states.
-Your actual rates will differ.
+*We based these professional liability rates on consulting businesses with two employees across different states.
+Your rates will differ based on your specialty and location.

 Consulting Business Insurance Cost of BOP Coverage by State

-Consulting business insurance costs vary based on your state.
-BOP insurance cost ranges from $28 in North Carolina to $37 in Pennsylvania for the same coverage level.
+BOP insurance costs vary by state, ranging from $28 in North Carolina to $37 in Pennsylvania for the same coverage level.

 Alabama$32